roohullah-dev/AliExpress_Media_Scraper/README.md

 🛠️ Technologies Used:

-1- Python 3.9+
+1- Python 3.9+.
-2- Selenium WebDriver
+2- Selenium WebDriver.
-3- Chrome WebDriver (Headed/Headless)
+3- Chrome WebDriver (Headed/Headless).
-4- WebDriver Manager
+4- WebDriver Manager.
-5- Pandas for CSV Handling
+5- Pandas for CSV Handling.
-6- Requests for Image Downloading
+6- Requests for Image Downloading.
-7- XPath / Class Selectors for DOM Targeting
+7- XPath / Class Selectors for DOM Targeting.

 🚀 How It Works: